-The evidence is startling, revealing considerable dependence between fatalities and the race of the civilian ($\chi^2 = 76.888$, $p \leq 0.001$).
+The evidence is startling, revealing considerable dependence between fatalities and the race of the civilian ( $\chi^2 = 76.888$ , $p \le 0.001$ ).
 In particular, a majority of Black civilians survive OIS, whereas a majority of civilians of all other races do not.
 Of course, demographics and police behavior both vary across jurisdictions, and we might worry that the correlation detected in Table 1 is spurious.
 To speak to this we estimate a series of logistic regression specifications on all observations of OIS for which the departments we sampled provided race information.
 The unit of analysis is the civilian involved in an officer-involved shooting, and the the outcome variable is an indicator for whether the civilian was fatally wounded.
 For 17 observations, the outcome was recorded as "Undetermined" or "Unknown."
 We treat these observations as missing data.
 Our primary explanatory variable of interest is the race of the civilian involved.

-We also consider specifications where we include as explanatory variables the distance from each officer-involved shooting to the nearest trauma center as well as year fixed effects (see Table 6 for the specifications with year fixed effects).9 We also include fixed effects for the cities from which we have data, which are likely correlated with the distance to trauma center and the racial indicator.
+We also consider specifications where we include as explanatory variables the distance from each officer-involved shooting to the nearest trauma center as well as year fixed effects (see the appendix for the specifications with year fixed effects).
+We also include fixed effects for the cities from which we have data, which are likely correlated with the distance to trauma center and the racial indicator.
 This is because trauma centers have fixed locations in cities, and demographic characteristics of populations vary across cities.
 Unfortunately, for 24 of our 1,274 observations, the address of the officer-involved shooting was too imprecise to calculate a reliable distance measure.
 We consider specifications both with and without this control variable.

-The main results of our analysis are reported in Table ??.
+The main results of our analysis are reported in Table 2.
 The primary result appears in the top row.
 In each of our specifications, among those civilians shot by an officer, Black civilians are less likely to die than are White civilians.
 This difference is statistically significant in each specification.
-In our main specification, reported in the first column of results, White civilians have a predicted probability of 0.52 of dying, whereas Black civilians have a predicted probability of 0.33-a 19 percentage point decrease.
+In our main specification, reported in the first column of results, White civilians have a predicted probability of 0.52 of dying, whereas Black civilians have a predicted probability of dying of 0.32-a 20 percentage point decrease.
 This relationship supports the primary empirical implication of our theoretical model of racial bias.
 It is consistent with the claim that police officers have a lower threshold for deciding to use lethal force against Black civilians than against White civilians.
-Notably, the magnitude of the relationship between being a Black civilian and the probability of dying increases once we include jurisdiction fixed-effects, and maintains when we include year fixed-effects.
-What is more, the relationship between being a Hispanic civilian and a reduced probability of dying does not emerge even after we include jurisdiction and year fixed effects.
-This functions as
+Notably, the relationship between being a Hispanic civilian and a reduced probability of dying does not emerge even after we include jurisdiction and year fixed effects.
+This functions as a placebo test and implies that any problematic unmeasured covariates would have to have different relationships for Black and Hispanic civilians (e.g., concerns about characteristics that affect the probability of death-such as police behavior, training, and medical attention would be largely ruled

-9Some observations lacked adequate location information to calculate the distance to the nearest trauma center, which has been shown to be a particularly important factor for the chances of survival of a gunshot wound (Crandall et al., 2013).
+&lt;sup>10Some observations lacked adequate location information to calculate the distance to the nearest trauma center, which has been shown to be a particularly important factor for the chances of survival of a gunshot wound (Crandall et al., 2013).
 Therefore, in the models including distance to the nearest trauma center as a control variable, we only have 1250 observations, covering 729 unique incidents.